-In its most basic sense, an engine’s firing order is the precise sequence in which each cylinder receives a spark from the spark plug, which, in turn, ignites the gas/air mixture in a particular order.
+In its most basic sense, an engine’s firing order is the precise sequence in which each cylinder receives a spark from the spark plug wires, which, in turn, ignites the gas/air mixture in a particular order.
 This is necessary for your Chevy 350 to work at max performance.

 Every manufacturer has their own specific firing order for each engine variation, which means that the Chevy 350’s firing order is very different from the Cadillac 368, and wildly different from a Porsche or an Alfa Romeo.
-In order to get your Chevy 350 operating at its maximum potential, you’ll need to memorize the firing order of the Chevrolet small-block engine.
+To get your Chevy 350 operating at its maximum potential, you’ll need to memorize the firing order of the Chevrolet small-block engine.

 The Chevy 350 belongs to the Chevy small-block engine family.
-They’re called “small-block” or SBC because they’re relatively smaller than their big-block siblings, or BBC (262 to 400cu’s, as compared to the BBC’s 348 to 572cu displacement).
+They’re called “small-block” or SBC because they’re smaller than big-block crate engines, or BBC (262 to 400cu’s, as compared to the BBC’s 348 to 572cu displacement).